lucaferranti/lucaferranti.github.io/courses/index.md

 ## Current teaching

+- **Fuzzy Logic**: graduate level, University of Vaasa.
+I have taught this class in 2021.
+  For the 2024 implementation, I am completely redesigning the course from scratches.
+  The goal is simple but ambitious: make it a fully open course that everyone around the world can access.
+  The course will have an open interactive website with recorded video lectures.
+  Teaching will also use my own software `FuzzyLogic.jl`.

 - **Computer Vision**, 2021-, graduate level, University of Vaasa: responsible for exercises and assignment.
 I codesigned the course from scratches for its first implementation.
 I prepared the exercises and assignments material and model solutions for them.

 ## Previous teaching